AGCCS/AGCCS-CTRL22/Installation.md

 # Installation

 Each AGCCS-CTRL22 unit shall be safely installed in an appropriate enclosing.
 Do not consider installation unless you possess adequate skills.
-The following components are recommended.
+The following external components are recommended.

 - a CEE plug for power supply with three phases L1, L2 and L3; although operation is possible with one phase only, this will increase charging time considerably and is not considered a viable option in this document; the unit can be configured to run up to 3x32A, however, restrictions apply and you may need to notify/ask your electricity provider; for permanent installation, you may obit the CEE plug and directly wire the unit to the mains supply;